jbousquie/whisper_api/README.md

    - Stores results in a temporary directory
    - Tracks job status (queued, processing, completed, failed)
    - Handles cleanup of temporary files
+   - Automatically removes old jobs after the retention period (configurable, default: 48 hours)

 3. **Client Workflow**:
    - Client submits audio for transcription and receives a job ID
    - Client periodically checks status URL until transcription is ready
    - When ready, client downloads the transcription result
    - After successful download, temporary files are cleaned up
+   - Alternatively, client can cancel a pending job if transcription is no longer needed

 ## Environment Variables